The Staying Power of Luxury Brands

 Rebecca Irwin explains why premium luxury brands have been top sellers despite market volatility, inflation, and geopolitical uncertainty.

 Big brands are getting stronger in this environment.
-Scale in the luxury industry brings significant advantages—real estate, talent, marketing advantages—together with shared best practices.
+Scale in the luxury industry brings significant advantages—real estate, talent, marketing—together with shared best practices.
 Strong brands are protected by deep moats, as there is no simple way for competitors to challenge the deep histories embedded in the appeal of many of the top luxury products.
 They also control their distribution.
 The majority of sales are conducted through their own stores, including online.
 This enables the brands to control inventory, pricing, and the experience—which ultimately protects brand equity.

 Top luxury brands benefit from strong pricing power.
-Even as consumer confidence has declined, significant price increases for iconic luxury products have not had a meaningful effect on demand.
+Even as consumer confidence has declined, significant price increases for iconic luxury products do not appear to have had a meaningful effect on demand.
 Some of these products have benefited from long and well-managed waiting lists, which reinforces pricing power.
-This is also visible in the second-hand luxury market, where iconic products not only hold their value, they often deliver strong price appreciation.
+This is visible in the second-hand luxury market, where iconic products not only hold their value, they often deliver strong price appreciation.
 In addition, luxury companies are generally less exposed to inflation and the supply chain issues that plague many consumer goods companies.
 Luxury goods tend to be produced in Europe from local suppliers.
-Where they do see some cost inflation, they have been able to pass these costs on to customers and thus protect their margins.
+Where they do see some inflation, they have been able to pass these costs on to customers and thus protect their margins.

 Demand for luxury goods has strengthened and diversified.
 In the United States, as the pandemic limited travel, a whole new set of consumers emerged in cities such as Charleston, Austin, Denver, and Nashville.
-Today’s luxury consumers are younger—millennials and Gen Z account for a majority of purchases.1 Finally, more American men have come to appreciate luxury and the top brands, which has helped drive growth.
+Today’s luxury consumers are younger—millennials and Gen Z account for a majority of purchases.[i]
+Finally, more American men have come to appreciate luxury and the top brands, which has helped drive growth.

 The rising middle class in China remains a powerful structural growth driver for the luxury market.
 When the Chinese government first announced its “Common Prosperity” policy—which targeted growing income inequality in China—luxury stocks sold off.
 However, we believe the policy’s aims are to raise income levels of the middle class, thereby increasing the number of people in China who would be able to purchase these aspirational products.
 We believe it is a healthy and positive long-term force for the luxury market.

 Shoppers turned to the internet during the pandemic, but the shift to online purchases was not as a strong in luxury goods as it was in other areas.
-Many brands do not sell their iconic products online, and the experience inside the store is considered part of the luxury experience.
+Many brands do not sell their iconic products online, and shopping inside the store is considered part of the luxury experience.
 However, as in other retail areas, online sales are growing rapidly and help brands acquire new consumers.
 It is notable however, in our view, that these two channels do not cannibalize each other.

 Despite this extraordinary performance, luxury companies face challenges in the current environment.
 In Europe, the war in Ukraine has raised uncertainty for investors and consumers.
 COVID-19 continued to force lockdowns in China in the first half of 2022.
 In the United States, the Federal Reserve is committed to raising rates to combat inflationary pressures.